IBM/aspera-cli/README.md

 ### Verbosity of output

-Outpout messages are categorized in 3 types:
+Output messages are categorized in 3 types:

 * `info` output contain additional information, such as number of elements in a table
 * `data` output contain the actual output of the command (object, or list of objects)